Revision of the EU Gas Regulation

 • New rules are introduced on firm capacity for hydrogen and renewable gases, hydrogen blending with other gases, and cross-border coordination on gas quality.

 • A comprehensive legal framework for cross-border EU hydrogen networks is developed, including the establishment of network codes and guidelines.
-A new European Network of Network Operators for Hydrogen (ENNOH) will be created and cooperate closely with ACER, ENTSO-E and ENTSO-G. ENNOH will formulate a 10-year network development plan for hydrogen.
+A new European Network of Network Operators for Hydrogen (ENNOH) is to be created and cooperate closely with ACER, ENTSO-E and ENTSO-G. ENNOH should formulate a 10-year network development plan for hydrogen.

 In the European Parliament, the file was referred to the Committee on Industry, Research and Energy (ITRE), which appointed Jerzy Buzek (EPP, Poland) as its rapporteur.
-The draft report was published in June 2022 and opened to amendments until July 2022, which were subsequent negotiated.
+The draft report was published in June 2022 and opened to amendments until July 2022.
 The ITRE committee adopted a final report on 9 February 2023, together with a mandate to enter into interinstitutional negotiations, which has been confirmed by the plenary session in March 2023.

-The ITRE report takes on board the new REpowerEU targets set by the Commission in May 2022, and would oblige Member States to collectively ensure at least 35 billion cubic meters of sustainable biomethane by 2030.
-This would be produced and injected into the natural gas system, annually, with the aim of replacing 20% of Russian natural gas imports with a sustainable, cheaper and locally produced alternative.
-MEPs also propose to reform the European Network of Transmission System Operators for Gas (ENTSOG) to additionally cover Hydrogen Network Operators.
+The ITRE report took on board the new REpowerEU targets set by the Commission in May 2022, and would oblige Member States to collectively ensure at least 35 billion cubic meters of sustainable biomethane by 2030.
+This would be produced and injected into the natural gas system, annually, with the aim of replacing 20% of Russian natural gas imports.
+MEPs also proposed to reform the European Network of Transmission System Operators for Gas (ENTSOG) to additionally cover Hydrogen Network Operators.
 The new ENTSOG&H would be responsible for the EU ten-year network development plan for gas and hydrogen networks.
-The ITRE report includes a permanent mechanism for Member States to coordinate their gas purchases.
-This is consistent with the principles of an emergency temporary mechanism to coordinate gas purchases foreseen by Council Regulation (EU) 2022/2576 of 19 December 2022.
+The ITRE report included a permanent mechanism for Member States to coordinate their gas purchases.
+This was consistent with the principles of an emergency temporary mechanism to coordinate gas purchases foreseen by Council Regulation (EU) 2022/2576 of 19 December 2022.

 The Council of the EU adopted its general approach at the energy ministers meeting on 28 March 2023.
-The Council introduces a mechanism allowing Member States to take exceptional temporary measures to limit access to capacities for gas and LNG from the Russian Federation and Belarus, with the aim of reducing dependency on Russian fossil fuels, in line with the REPowerEU objectives.
-The Council's general approach gives more flexibility to Member States to set tariffs for dedicated hydrogen network and tariff discounts for renewable gases and low-carbon gases accessing the natural gas grid.
-The Council adds provisions on certification of storage system operators as well as a 100 % discount for tariffs on LNG and natural gas storage, in line with the EU Regulation on Gas Storage adopted on 29 June 2022.
-The Council supports the Commission's proposal to establish a dedicated European Network of Network Operators for Hydrogen (ENNOH) and specifies the rules of participation for certified operators from the Member States.
+The Council introduced a mechanism allowing Member States to take exceptional temporary measures to limit access to capacities for gas and LNG from the Russian Federation and Belarus, with the aim of reducing dependency on Russian fossil fuels, in line with the REPowerEU objectives.
+The Council's general approach gave more flexibility to Member States to set tariffs for a dedicated hydrogen network and tariff discounts for renewable gases and low-carbon gases accessing the natural gas grid.
+The Council added provisions on certification of storage system operators as well as a 100 % discount for tariffs on LNG and natural gas storage, in line with the EU Regulation on Gas Storage adopted on 29 June 2022.
+The Council supported the Commission's proposal to establish a dedicated European Network of Network Operators for Hydrogen (ENNOH) and specified the rules of participation for certified operators from the Member States.

 References: